 The Clinical and Translational Research Services Unit (CTRU) is part of Spectrum (Stanford Center for Clinical and Translational Education), which is a multidisciplinary organizational center, partially supported by the NIH Clinical and Translational Science Award (CTSA).
 It provides research focused, ambulatory care and laboratory services to adult and pediatric study subjects.
-The CTRU offers bedside, phlebotomy, dietary, laboratory, and biobanking services in support of the Stanford research community.
+The CTRU offers bedside nursing, phlebotomy, dietary and laboratory specimen processing services in support of the Stanford research community.
+They work closely with the Stanford Biobank, where studies can utilized long term specimen storage.

 Many clinical research teams use the CTRU facility because it can meet the protocol lab and nursing care requirements (i.e. defined blood draw time windows) that may not be feasible within a standard hospital setting.

 Identifying CTRU costs can be complex and developing a CTRU services list requires adequate time.
 Please access the CTRU website for a full description of services available, study registration, and budget initiation.
-If using the CTRU Lab Services, submission of a protocol Lab Manual is required.
-Use the online CTRU Budget Builder Tool to determine fees for the CTRU services.
+If using the CTRU Lab Services, submission of a protocol Lab Manual is required, if you don’t have a manual or it is still under development, please discuss this with the CTRU Lab Services Manager.
+Use the CTRU Workbook to determine fees for the CTRU services.
 Refer to the CTRU Service Dictionary for pricing and a description of services offered.
 The CTRU has a tiered price list for industry and non-industry sponsors.

-Location of primary research clinic: 800 Welch Road, Palo Alto, walking distance to Stanford Hospital and Clinics and LPCH.
+Location of primary research clinic: 800 Welch Road, Palo Alto, walking distance to Stanford Hospital and Clinics and LPCH Addtional CTRU locations, and contact details are listed on the website.

 How to prepare the CTRU study budget prior to working with RMG